 Positives, however, outweigh negatives in the ’09 Highlander Hybrid, with, by far, most owners praising the Highlander Hybrid’s performance, environmentally friendly power, standard comfort and convenience features, and its versatility.
 Comfort, size, flexible seating, usefulness, road-hugging handling characteristics, and especially the safety features that come with the 2009 Toyota Highlander Hybrid all combine to give most owners a sense that they’ve chosen well.

-Talk about the 2009 Toyota Highlander Hybrid
+What's your take on the 2009 Toyota Highlander Hybrid?

 Toyota Highlander Hybrid Questions